Table of Contents

-If a patient has symptoms consistent with IBS and there are no red flags, treatment for IBS can be initiated without additional tests.
-On the other hand, if signs and symptoms are inconsistent or red flags are present, additional tests should be done; these include:
+If a patient has symptoms consistent with IBS, and there are no red flags, treatment for IBS can be initiated without additional tests.
+On the other hand, if signs and symptoms are inconsistent or red flags are present, additional tests should be performed, including:

 - Flexible sigmoidoscopy: This examination looks at the rectal sigmoid colon.